Bahnasy2001/DEPI_DevOpsTasks/README.md

 ### Task 18: Deploying a Highly Available 3-Tier Architecture on AWS with Terraform

 In this task, This Terraform project deploys a scalable 3-tier architecture on AWS with public subnets for web servers, private subnets for application servers, and private subnets for an RDS MySQL database.
 It uses an S3 bucket for state storage and DynamoDB for state locking, ensuring high availability and redundancy.

+### Task 19: Azure 3-Tier Architecture with Terraform

+This project provisions a highly available 3-tier architecture in Azure using Terraform.
+It includes separate web, application, and database tiers, each isolated across multiple subnets for security and performance.
+The deployment uses modules for scalability and follows best practices for resource management, automation, and availability.
+Key features include VMs, load balancers, and network security.

 ---